View career videos from experts in the field.

 behavioral/psychological, or age-related conditions.
 The scope of the CSPS makes it as the most comprehensive special

 populations certification in the industry.

 The NSCA has a

 longstanding commitment to education, professional development, and continuing

 competence.
 Designing exercise programs for higher risk clients presents

 distinct challenges.
 Thus, the minimum requirement to register for the CSPS

-exam is to have a Bachelors Degree in Exercise Science (or related field), 250
+exam is to have a Bachelors Degree in Exercise Science (or related field), or a current NSCA certification or NCCA-accredited personal trainer certification or a current license as a physical therapist, physical therapist assistant, athletic trainer or registered dietician; and 250

-hours of related practical experience, a current advanced level CPR-AED
+hours of related practical experience and a current CPR-AED